RustokCMS/RusTok/README.md

 Modules in RusToK are compiled into a binary for maximum performance and security, but follow a standardized layout (Entities/DTO/Services) for easy maintainability. •
 Rustok can become the foundation of anything that has any data. !!! .

-From an alarm clock with a personal blog to NASA's terabyte storage. • We consume 10-200 times less power than traditional platforms. • We can work on any device with an operational memory of more than 50 MB • Highload for the poor, salvation for the rich...  • Our architecture will be relevant for decades.
-We won't turn into another WordPress. • From a personal blog or landing page to petabytes of data storage. • Forget about old patterns, we're building the future.
-We have no limitations! •
+From an alarm clock with a personal blog to NASA's terabyte storage.

+We consume 10-200 times less power than traditional platforms.

+We can work on any device with an operational memory of more than 50 MB.
+Highload for the poor, salvation for the rich...

+Our architecture will be relevant for decades.
+We won't turn into another WordPress.

+From a personal blog or landing page to petabytes of data storage.

+Forget about old patterns, we're building the future.
+We have no limitations!

 ┌─────────────────────────────────────────────────────────────┐
 │                      RusToK Platform                        │